chriswongez/Health_App/README.md

 </p>

 ## What is Health App?
-Health App is a mobile application according to MIT App Inventor
+Health App is a Body Mass Index(BMI) mobile application according to MIT App Inventor which is to measure the person's weight and height.
+Also, it can record the BMI every time users calculate their latest BMI.
+The app can display the charts for the users to show the recorded BMI of users.